tejo93/htmlEditorandBulkEmail/README.md

 We have estimated 45 days for the entire project to complete based on our current progress and remaining tasks.
+We are 2 person team, and per day we invested 2 hours per person on average.

+Overall we have 90 hours per person cost estimated.
 ![](screenshots/tasks.png)

 Gnatt chart: